-The Shakespeare North Playhouse is an iconic new theatre and education space planned to be built on the current Mill Street car park in Prescot.
+The Shakespeare North Playhouse is an iconic new theatre, education, outdoor performance garden and an exhibition space to be built on the current Mill Street car park in Prescot.
 Its front doors will open onto the newly named ‘Prospero Place’, L34 3AB.

-It will be a major visitor attraction, the first of its kind in the Liverpool City Region, and a significant regenerative and place shaping opportunity for Prescot as a destination performance and market town.
+It will be a major visitor attraction, providing a distinctive asset for the Liverpool City Region, and a significant regenerative and place shaping opportunity, rebranding Prescot as a destination performance and market town.

 Why is the council supporting the project?

-Knowsley Council is supporting the Shakespeare North Trust to deliver this major and significant project for the direct regeneration benefits it will bring to Prescot, Knowsley and the Liverpool City Region.
+Knowsley Council is determined to deliver this major new playhouse development for the direct regeneration benefits it will bring to Prescot, Knowsley and the Liverpool City Region.
 The impacts expected reflect the transformational effects of an exemplary programme for inclusive growth built around a truly global brand.

-Other significant benefits include: new high quality jobs; an increase in spending in the local economy; an increase in footfall in Prescot town centre; new business investment in places to stay and eat or drink; a strong educational offer; and improved access to excellent culture for our young people and local communities.
+Other significant benefits include: new high quality jobs; strong growth in spending within the local economy; much increased footfall in Prescot town centre; new business investment in places to stay and eat and drink; a broad educational offer; attractive volunteering opportunities and improved access to world class cultural activity for young people and local communities.

 How many jobs will be created?